A Bill to amend the House of Lords Act 1999 so as to abolish the system of by-elections for hereditary peers.

 1 November 2023

-The bill is currently at the second reading in the House of Commons.
-If it passes, it would proceed to committee stage and then to the Lords for consideration.
+The bill is currently at the 2nd reading in the House of Commons.
+If it passes, it would move on to committee stage, report stage, and third reading in the Commons, before going to the Lords for consideration.

 Generated 21 February 2026